Chin Sian Thang

-Pu Cin Sian Thang (6 April 1938 – 31 July 2021) was a Burmese politician who was chairman of the Zomi Congress for Democracy, formerly the Zomi National Congress, a political party in Myanmar (formerly Burma).
+Pu Cin Sian Thang (ပူးကျင့်ရှင်းထန်; 6 April 1938 – 31 July 2021) was a Burmese politician who was chairman of the Zomi Congress for Democracy, formerly the Zomi National Congress, a political party in Myanmar (formerly Burma).

 Biography

 Elected as a member of parliament during Burma's ill-fated 1990 elections, he had worked diligently for many years in defiance of the country's ruling junta.
 During the 1960s, Chin Sian Thang served as a leader of the Chin Ethnic Student Union while a student at Rangoon University.
 He was a pro-democracy activist and a strong opponent of Burma Socialist Program Party and Ne Win dictatorship.
 He had been imprisoned on at least six occasions by successive military regimes for his political activities between 1972 and 1999.
 In each instance, he served two years, during which he was subjected to brutal interrogations that led to permanent health problems.